Can LLMs Prove Robotic Path Planning Optimality? A Benchmark for Research-Level Algorithm Verification

 To systematically study this challenge, we introduce a benchmark comprising \Judy{34} robotic constrained planning problems from \Judy{11} peer-reviewed, published robotic papers.
 Each instance includes the original problem formulation, algorithm description, and formal performance guarantee as presented in the source work.
 The tasks are curated from representative constrained path-planning formulations motivated by real robotic deployment settings, including energy-aware navigation, perception-constrained routing, time-critical missions, and multi-robot workload balancing.
 Each selected paper establishes formal approximation guarantees, enabling us to assess whether LLMs can reason about algorithmic performance bounds rather than merely solving isolated planning instances. \Judy{ \textbf{\textit{Our evaluation reveals several key findings:}} (1) Current LLMs differ substantially in performance, yet even the strongest models struggle to produce valid optimality proofs without given expert domain knowledge (setting 1, Sec \ref{subsec:main-result}).
 (2) Augmenting prompts with task-relevant in-context knowledge, specifically, lemmas and prior knowledge tailored to the target problem, leads to notable improvements in proof accuracy.
 (3) Providing the ground-truth approximation ratio as posterior knowledge also improves reasoning quality, though it contributes less than in-context lemmas.
 (4) Generic chain-of-thought (CoT)~\cite{CoT} or deduction-inducing prompting alone does not meaningfully reduce task difficulty, though it provides complementary benefit when combined with posterior knowledge.
-(5) Notably, we find that open-source models such as Qwen 3.5 respond strongly to in-context augmentation, with performance gains that can surpass those achieved by counterpart LLMs.} We further provide a fine-grained error analysis (Sec~\ref{subsec:error-analysis}) to characterize where LLMs typically fail and how each error type can be mitigated.
+(5) Notably, we find that open-source models such as Qwen 3.5~\cite{qwen3.5} respond strongly to in-context augmentation, with performance gains that can surpass those achieved by counterpart LLMs.} We further provide a fine-grained error analysis (Sec~\ref{subsec:error-analysis}) to characterize where LLMs typically fail and how each error type can be mitigated.
 Our benchmark also introduces a granular evaluation metric that jointly assesses the correctness of the final proof, the quality of the reasoning chain, and the alignment with ground-truth proofs from the original research papers.
-We will release an automated pipeline for extracting and formalizing path planning algorithms from research papers to facilitate future work in this domain\footnote{\TBD{Our prompts and additional experiment results will be released anonymously to https://anonymous.4open.science/r/RoboticBench-4F48/README.md.}}.
+We releases an automated pipeline for extracting and formalizing path planning algorithms from research papers to facilitate future work in this domain.